samith95/payment-gateway-api/README.md

 * I assume in both "capture" and "refund" endpoint, currency code will be the same as the authorisation call.
 Currency conversion is out of scope.
 * Currency conversion will not be implemented, in case currencies don't match, an error will be returned back to the client.
 * Client sends only positive values for amount.
 Hence during validation, the amount will be checked so that it will fail if negative.
+* I assume to void a transaction, this cannot be in either capture or refund stages of its lifecycle, hence, the service will check that in the db whether a refund or a capture operation has previously been done.
+In fact, the operation table will keep track of what operations (authorisazion, void, capture and refund) have been executed for each authID.
+So, if there is more than 1 operation (one being the authorization operation) then, according to the requirements, the void cannot be executed.

 ## How to run:
 ### Prerequisites: